Ready for a solo travel?

 Also read: 10 South Korea Travel Tips For Solo Filipino Travellers

-Accessible via the Korea Visa Portal, the South Korea Visa Grant Notice will contain an applicant’s visa details and personal information.
-These include their “name, date of birth, and passport number, as well as visa details including visa issuance number, status of stay, period of stay, number of allowed entries, date of issue, validity of visa, and issuing authority.”
+Accessible via the Korea Visa Portal, the notice includes personal and visa details: name, date of birth, passport number, visa issuance number, status and period of stay, allowed entries, date of issue, validity, and issuing authority.

 Featured image credit: Stephanie Nakagawa | Unsplash